aSopha/MF-ST/readme.md

 # Move Fast & Shoot Things!
-Available to [try](https://cutter-mole-73143.netlify.com/) on a temp Netlify Page https://cutter-mole-73143.netlify.com/</br>
+Available to [try](http://alxsopha.com/mfst) on my DigitalOcean server http://alxsopha.com/mfst</br>
 I'm going through phaser right now and figuring out how it and its arcade physics works. </br>
 (maybe) One day this will be a full fledged game